 The journey of life is an unexpected one at times.
 All it takes is one unforeseen emergency and you end up borrowing money to cover unexpected expenses.
+Here’s how to know when you’re in over your head in debt.

-The CPA poll highlights the obvious for many consumers – Canadians are stretched to their limits and there will come a time when some will be in over their head.
+Polls highlights the obvious for many consumers – Americans are stretched to their limits and there will come a time when some will be in over their head.
 If you are struggling to keep up with your bill payments and you feel like the walls around you are coming down and there’s nowhere to turn, it is time to contact a trained credit counsellor.
 A trained credit counsellor will discuss your whole financial picture and review what debt consolidation options are available to you.
 A credit counselling session will free your mind of stress and end the plague of debt.

 If you do not know if you have a problem with debt management, here are some things to consider: